emax-77/Cycling-Club/README.md

 # Cyclo-Tourist Club / Member and event management, club treasury

-***!!! warning - today (15.08.2024) I added an authentication app into the project.
-It still has some small bugs but I will try to fix them ASAP.
-Due to new authentication app, the new features will be added soon...***

-# To login: username: testadmin, password: 12django34

 This Django project is a platform to manage members, club events and club treasury.
 The aim of the project is to create a simple application for management of club members, club treasury, publication of club events with the possibility of registration of members for individual club events.

+***on 15.08.2024 an authentication app added into the project.
+With this app new features will be added soon...***

+# To login both to pages and admin section: username: testadmin, password: 12django34

 # Technology Stack
 - Frontend: HTML, CSS, JavaScript
 - Backend: Django, Python
-- Database: SQlite3
+- Database: SQlite
 - Data visualization library: Plotly
 - Image processing library: Pillow

 ##### The basic CSS/JavaScript style is not mine - I took it from the Django tutorial project on W3schools.com because my CSS/JavaScript skills are not good enough yet.
 However, in order to override some of the unnecessary basic styles, I had to use my own CSS as well.
 The authentication with some of my updates was taken from https://www.geeksforgeeks.org/user-authentication-system-using-django.
 The rest of the project is my own work.

 # O projekte:
-***!!! upozornenie: 15.8.2024 som do projektu pridal autentifikaciu ktora este nie je plne funkcna no zaroven sa tym bude ciastocne menit i koncept projektu ktory povodne s autentifikaciou nepocital.
-Vdaka nej pribudnu nove moznosti (pridavanie, uprava a mazanie prispevkov clenmi atd.) ktore zatial nie su implementovane.
+***15.8.2024 som do projektu pridal prihlasovanie a registraciu co bude ciastocne menit koncept projektu ktory povodne s prihlasovanim nepocital.
+Vdaka tomu pribudnu nove moznosti (pridavanie, uprava a mazanie prispevkov clenmi atd.) ktore zatial nie su implementovane.
 Pre skusobny pristup pouzite login - username: testadmin, password: 12django34***

 Kedze som clenom and sucastne aj pokladnikom cykloturistickeho klubu, cielom projektu je vytvorit jednoduchu aplikaciu na manazment clenov klubu, spravu klubovej pokladnice, zverejnovanie klubovych akcii s moznostou prihasovania clenov na jednotlive klubove akcie.
 Ako bonus zatial galeria cykloklubu a graf financnej bilancie klubu.